pjz/packer-coreos-qemu/README.md

 ##Troubleshooting

-If the Packer build is failing and the reason why is not obvious, run the build with ```-var 'install_headless=false'```.
+If the Packer build is failing and the reason why is not obvious, run the build with ```HEADLESS=false```.
 This will allow you to observe the process using VNC and should give you an indication of what's gone wrong.

 ##Vagrantfile